drkakulkarni/WaveProtein/README.md

 ```
 python setup.py install
 ```
-Before you run Small_GTPases_WC.py, you must edit the lines 36 to 44 of the code as stated in the code.
-Change lines 135 & 215 as
+Before you run WC_new_cdc42.py, you must edit the lines from 41 to 49 of the code as stated in the code.
+Change lines 145 & 231 as

-Line 135:
+Line 145:
 ```
 os.rename(sim_file , '”your home directory”/.pycwt/kl.txt')
 ```
-Line 215:
+Line 231:
 ```
 os.rename(' ”your home directory”/.pycwt/kl.txt', sim_file )
 ```